Sachs-Wolfe effect in some anisotropic models: The method

-where without loss of generality we put $\Psi_r=0$.
-The previous equation is valid if the observation is made for regions with angular scales containing the horizon ($\vartheta \gtrsim 3^\circ$) in recombination epoch.
-If the perturbations are isothermal, the temperature fluctuations coincide with ${\delta T_r \over T_r}$ and are given by (\ref{deltaT1}).
+We may rewrite equation (\ref{deltaT1}), where without loss of generality we put $\Psi_r=0$.
+This equation is valid if the observation is made for regions with angular scales containing the horizon ($\vartheta \gtrsim 2^\circ$) in recombination epoch.
+Finally we recover the Sachs-Wolfe result

-Note that it is not necessary to include the second term of right hand side of Equation (\ref{deltaTf}), since the dipolar anisotropy of the observer's motion is usually removed from the observation data.
-Finally we obtain

-which is the same expression obtained for FLRW universes for the same order of approximation, and for adiabatic initial conditions.
+The second term is called the {\em integrated Sachs-Wolfe effect}.
+As it was expected, this expression for the Sachs-Wolfe effect is the same as the one obtained for FLRW universes, for the same order of approximation, and for adiabatic initial conditions.